abbodi1406/BatUtil/YAOCTRI/YAOCTRU_ReadMe.txt

 * Because of that, almost all Office channels will offer a specific build targeted for Windows 7

-* You cannot choose a build targeted for Windows 8.1 and 10, to be installed on Windows 7
+* You cannot choose a build targeted for Windows 11/10/8.1 to be installed on Windows 7

 * For more information:
 https://docs.microsoft.com/DeployOffice/windows-7-support